PKU-Alignment/omnisafe/docs/source/saferl/focops.rst

         .. tab-item:: Terminal config style

             We use ``train_policy.py`` as the entrance file.
 You can train the agent with FOCOPS simply using ``train_policy.py``, with arguments about FOCOPS and environments does the training.
-            For example, to run FOCOPS in SafetyPointGoal1-v0 , with 1 torch thread and seed 0, you can use the following command:
+            For example, to run FOCOPS in SafetyPointGoal1-v0 , with 1 torch thread, seed 0 and single environment, you can use the following command:

             .. code-block:: bash
                 :linenos:

                 cd examples
-                python train_policy.py --algo FOCOPS --env-id SafetyPointGoal1-v0 --parallel 1 --total-steps 1024000 --device cpu --vector-env-nums 1 --torch-threads 1
+                python train_policy.py --algo FOCOPS --env-id SafetyPointGoal1-v0 --parallel 1 --total-steps 10000000 --device cpu --vector-env-nums 1 --torch-threads 1

 ------